zng-ui/zng/TODO/Optimizations.md

 * Rename Length types `to_layout` to just `layout`.
 * Have metrics value accessible only by methods, on usage of method update a `LayoutMask` as a widget layout cache key.
 * Remove `leaf_transform`, id does not give any performance benedict over creating an widget.
+* Consolidate render request for bounds transforms, only request in the node that applies it.

 # Cache Everything